hantsy/spring-r2dbc-sample/docs/chat.md

 # Building Chat Application with R2dbc and Postgres

 In previous blog posts, I have demonstrated how to use Angular/Spring WebFlux to build a simple and stupid Chat application with varied protocols, including [SSE](https://medium.com/zero-equals-false/building-a-chat-application-with-angular-and-spring-reactive-sse-c0fdddcd7d70), [WebSocket](https://medium.com/zero-equals-false/building-a-chat-application-with-angular-and-spring-reactive-websocket-part-2-ad140125cbd2), and [RSocket](https://medium.com/swlh/building-a-chat-application-with-angular-and-spring-rsocket-3cd8013f2f55).
-We also introduced the specific Postgres/R2dbc feature in [a previous post](https://medium.com/zero-equals-false/dealing-with-postgres-specific-json-enum-type-and-notifier-listener-with-r2dbc-f15cc104aa10), Postgres itself can be used as simple message broker.
+We also introduced the specific Postgres/R2dbc features (`NOTIFY` and `LISTEN`) in [a previous post](https://medium.com/zero-equals-false/dealing-with-postgres-specific-json-enum-type-and-notifier-listener-with-r2dbc-f15cc104aa10), Postgres itself can be used as a simple message broker.

-In this post, we will rebuilt a Chat application as the former applications, but with R2dbc and the Postgres specific `NOTIFY` and `LISTEN` statement.
+In this post, we will rebuild the Chat application as those we've created, but in this example project we will use R2dbc and the Postgres specific `NOTIFY` and `LISTEN` statement.

 ## Generating Spring WebFlux Project